FDio/csit/docs/report/introduction/methodology_hoststack_testing/methodology_udp_with_iperf3.rst

 where,

-1. iperf3 server attaches to VPP2 and LISTENs on VPP2:TCP port 5201.
+1. iperf3 server attaches to VPP2 and LISTENs on VPP2:UDP port 5201.
-2. iperf3 client attaches to VPP1 and opens one or more stream connections to VPP2:TCP port 5201.
+2. iperf3 client attaches to VPP1 and transmits one or more streams of packets to VPP2:UDP port 5201.
 3. iperf3 client transmits a uni-directional stream as fast as the VPP Host Stack allows to the iperf3 server for the test duration.
 4. At the end of the test the iperf3 client emits the goodput measurements for all streams and the sum of all streams.

-Test cases include 1 and 10 Streams with a 20 second test duration with the VPP Host Stack configured to utilize the Cubic TCP congestion algorithm.
+Test cases include 1 and 10 Streams with a 20 second test duration with the VPP Host Stack using the UDP transport layer..

 Note: iperf3 is single threaded, so it is expected that the 10 stream test shows little or no performance improvement due to multi-thread/multi-core execution.

-There are also variations of these test cases which use the VPP Network Simulator (NSIM) plugin to test the VPP Hoststack goodput with 1 percent of the traffic being dropped at the output interface of VPP1 thereby simulating a lossy network.
-The NSIM tests are experimental and the test results are not currently representative of typical results in a lossy network.